BWeng20/jSVG/README.md

 As said this is a lightweight SVG renderer, designed for High-Res icons.

-Most complex stuff may not work. "css" is supported to some degree. "markers" or the complex filters are not supported.
+Most complex stuff may not work. "css" is supported to some degree. "markers" or filters are not supported.

 I will not give here a complete list of features that are supported or not.
 After each SVG-conference the list would be outdated (these guys have fun!).
 If something doesn't work, please use the functions of your SVG-editor to simplify your drawings.